 Paul Rooyackers.
 (2003).
 101 More Dance Games for Children.

-Yes, all children from Kindergarten to Grade 8 receive some form of arts education in one or more of the following subject areas: dance, drama, music, and/or visual arts.
+Yes, all children from Kindergarten to Grade 8 receive some form of arts education in one or many of the following art subjects: dance, drama, music, visual arts.
 Manitoba Education recommends a minimum of 10% instructional time be allotted for Grades 1-4 arts education.

-The arts are a vital part of every studentís education.
-They engage the studentís body, mind and spirit, and provide new ways of seeing the world.
+The arts are a vital part of every student’s education.
+They engage students’ bodies, minds, and spirits and provide new ways of seeing the world.
 Students have opportunities to be creative, explore ideas and feelings, use their imagination, think critically and work with others.
-Arts education helps students move toward becoming creative adults, enriching their own lives and the lives of those in their communities.
+Arts education helps students move toward becoming creative adults, enriching their own lives and the lives of their communities.